coolbreeze413/espidf_p_skeletor/README.md

 ### **Remember to set the IDF_PATH environment variable to point to the correct esp-idf repo which has been aligned to the arduino-esp32 above  before project build !**

 Setup the msys2 based toolchain as per instructions.
+Choose the right sdkconfig - remove existing "sdkconfig" file and copy "sdkconfig-makefile" as the new "sdkconfig".

 >     make menuconfig
 >     make -j4